CharlieSong1999/Demo/Readme.md

 This is a Demo for the project "Intelligent Manufacturing-oriented Big Data Analytics across the Production Process: Methodologies and Applications"

-It allows users to upload dataset for a control parameter recommendation algorithm and a self-adapting trajectory redress algorithm and then demonstrate the result of them.
+It allows users to upload the data set for a control parameter recommendation algorithm and a self-adapting trajectory redress algorithm and then demonstrate the result of them.

 # Getting Start

-It's a project with both front end and back end, meaning that we have to use two process serving as front-end server and back-end server.
+It's a project with both the front-end and the back-end, meaning that we have to use two processes serving as a front-end server and a back-end server.

 To start the Front-end service, please go to the `/Front-End/` folder.